jxcore/jxcore-cordova/README.md

   sample: cordova('log').call(msg);

 ### JXcore to JAVA / Objective-C (vice versa)
-You may also define JXcore JS side methods those you want to call from Java / Obj-C
+You may also define JXcore JS side methods those you want to call from Java / Obj-C.

+If you need a JS side method that you want to call multiple times use below approach instead depending on a method callback id.
+JXcore cordova interface doesn't keep the reference for a callback id once it's used.

 ```
   cordova('fromJXcore').registerToNative(function(param1, param2){